 The tools and content accessible through the DTMS interface are designed to be used in the context of a facilitated team science process meant to motivate innovative data-driven questions focused on FEW nexus issues.
 This process allows individual researchers to explore and discover data in domains with which they are familiar as well as those that are outside of their expertise.
 The conceptual and empirical linkages that are built into the interface then allow individuals to come together in small groups to identify conceptual and empirical points of overlap in their areas of interest.
 Interdisciplinary teams then work to articulate specific research questions that are driven by available data, and to articulate a shared conceptual framework that draws on and refines the common frameworks within which data are organized in the DTMS interface.
 The ultimate goal of the DTMS project is to motivate and support new and innovative FEW nexus synthesis research.

 The DTMS platform is not yet publicly available, and can currently be accessed only through facilitated workshop held on-site at SESYNC.
-The first DTMS Workshop will be held in early 2018.
-Early-career researchers from academia, the public sector, non-governmental organizations and private enterprise whose work focuses on domestic FEW nexus research will be invited to participate in a three-day facilitated workshop at SESYNC.
-Workshop participants will then be invited to form synthesis teams and to submit Pursuit and Workshop proposals for a special theme within the Spring 2018 SESYNC request for proposals.
-More information on the workshop will be added here as it becomes available.
+Two DTMS workshops were held in 2018, with a third scheduled for early 2019.
+For each workshop, researchers from academia, the public sector, non-governmental organizations and private enterprise whose work focuses on domestic FEW nexus research are invited to participate in a three-day facilitated workshop at SESYNC.
+Workshop participants are then invited to form synthesis teams and to submit Pursuit and Workshop proposals for a special theme within the regular SESYNC request for proposals.

 For background on FEW nexus conceptual and analytical approaches, please see the SESYNC white paper An Overview of Conceptual Frameworks, Analytical Approaches and Research Questions in the Food-Energy-Water Nexus.